czbiohub-sf/tabula-muris-senis/2_aging_signature/README.md

 We used the **Tabula Muris Senis** dataset to perform a systematic gene-wise study of gene expression changes during aging across different cell types.

-Please see more information in the biorxiv preprint Zhang et al. "Mouse Aging Cell Atlas Analysis Reveals Global and Cell Type Specific Aging Signatures" [link](https://www.biorxiv.org/content/10.1101/2019.12.23.887604v2)
+Please see more information in the biorxiv preprint Zhang et al. "Mouse Aging Cell Atlas Analysis Reveals Global and Cell Type Specific Aging Signatures" [link](https://elifesciences.org/articles/62293)

-- The current document is for the version `revision1`
+- The current document is for the version `eLife final version`
 - The code for the initial submission is in `./archive_initial_submission`

 ## Data access

-The data can be downloaded at [tms_gene_data](https://figshare.com/articles/dataset/tms_gene_data_rv1/12827615) (the name in the link is `tms_gene_data_rv1`).
+The data can be downloaded at [tms_gene_data](https://figshare.com/articles/dataset/tms_gene_data_rv1/12827615) (the name in the link is `TMS gene data (final)`).
 To run each notebook, please specify the `DATA_PATH` variable to be the path of the `tms_gene_data` folder.

 ## Datasets
 Processed data: